Saching16/FrostByte/ARCHITECTURE.md

 ## Architecture Overview

-Below is a high-level overview of the Healthy Budget Chef agent architecture.
+Below is a high-level overview of the FrostByte architecture.

 ## System Diagram